f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 terraform apply -var-file=input.tfvars
 ```

-## 6. Verify the deployed app with its policy
+## 6. Verify the Deployed App with its Policy

 First, let's verify the app by running the following commands: